0xthelaughingman/DogeCam/videos/README.md

 ***NOTE***: The filename **should** remain ***sample.mp4***

 # 2. Chrome Warning/Corruption
-If you modify an extension's file contents Chrome's safety measures render the extension as "corrupt" and automatically disable it.
+If you modify an extension's file contents Chrome's safety measures render the extension as "corrupt" and automatically disable it.<br>
 There are ***2 approaches*** to solve this issue as of now:

  *  Open DogeCam's Chrome Store page.<br>